Who We Are

 Dr. Omar Mologni

-Omar is a post-doc fellow in the Forest Action Hub and an associate researcher at FPInnovation.
-Born and raised in Northern Italy, he earned a BSc and an MSc in Forest and Environmental Sciences, and a Ph.D. in Forest Engineering from the University of Padova.
-Since 2014, his research work focused on various aspect of Forest Operations and Forest Engineering, with a particular lens on steep slope logging operations.
-Thanks to his active role with the local forest industry and extensive publications at national level, in 2017 he was nominated Director of the National Association of (Italian) Logging Companies (CONAIBO).
-In 2019 he moved to Canada for his first post-doc, conducting extensive studies on cable tensile forces in winch-assist harvesting operations.
-At present, his research is focusing on innovative processes for optimized and automatized production performance analysis of various steep slope harvesting solutions, supporting the digitalization process of the forest industry.
+Dr. Omar Mologni is a Research Associate at the University of British Columbia.
+Born and raised in Northern Italy, he started his academic journey at the University of Padova, where he earned a BSc and an MSc in Forestry, and a Ph.D. in Forest Engineering.
+Since 2014, his research focused on various aspects of Forest Operations and Forest Engineering, with a particular lens on steep slope logging operations.
+His active role with the local forest industry and extensive publications at the national level led to his appointment as Director of the National Association of (Italian) Logging Companies (CONAIBO) in 2017.
+By 2019, he moved to Canada for his post-doctoral studies, continuing his extensive research on winch-assist harvesting and cable yarding operations.
+Over the last couple of years, his research has been focusing on innovative processes for optimized and automatic production analyses of various harvesting solutions, supporting the digitalization process of the Canadian forest industry.

 Keywords: Forest Operations, Forest Engineering, Steep Slope Logging, Production Performance Analysis, Safety Analysis